 How much in advance of travel should an individual plan to get tested?
 How long does it take to get the results back?

 Dr. Siegart: This is not a one-size-fits-all answer as different tests will come with different wait times for results.
 Having a flexible travel schedule and/or planning some buffer time between test results and the start of the trip can help to skirt around these gray areas.
 For example, the PCR test takes 2-5 days to receive results, whereas the most convenient and faster Antigen test provides results in 15 minutes.
-Regardless of which testing method a traveler chooses, it’s important to remember that even if one is promised a specific timeline for your results, there may be a delay, which could pose an issue for those traveling to destinations that require proof of a negative test.
-Also, it’s important to remember the new CDC guidelines which require a person to be tested within three days before their flight to the US.
+Regardless of which testing method a traveler chooses, it’s important to remember that even if promised a specific results timeline, there may be a delay which could pose an issue for those traveling to destinations that require proof of a negative test.
+Moreover, it’s important to remember the new CDC guidelines which require a traveler to be tested within one day before their flight to the US.

-Dr. Siegart: Depending on one’s intended destination, proof of a negative COVID-19 test within three days of travel may be required.
-Some countries require such proof as do some states in the U.S. On Call’s clients are encouraged to consult with us for the most up-to-date guidance on how to prepare for travel to their intended destinations, check the CDC’s Travel Recommendations by Destinations page, and review the U.S. Consulate’s website for their destination countries as well.
+Dr. Siegart: Depending on one’s intended destination, proof of a negative COVID-19 test within variable number of days of travel may be required.
+On Call’s clients are encouraged to consult with us for the most up-to-date guidance on how to prepare for travel to their intended destinations, check the CDC’s Travel Recommendations by Destinations page, and review the U.S. Consulate’s website for their destination countries as well.

 Does a negative test help guarantee traveler safety (and the safety of others) when traveling?